argoproj/argo-workflows/docs/upgrading.md

 user need to explicitly include a http prefix if they want to retrieve HTTPArtifact through http

+### chore!: Remove the hidden flag `--verify` from `argo submit`.

+The hidden flag `--verify` has been removed from `argo submit`.
+This is a internal testing flag we don't need anymore.

 ## Upgrading to v3.2

 ### [e5b131a33](https://github.com/argoproj/argo-workflows/commit/e5b131a33) feat: Add template node to pod name.
 Fixes #1319 (#6712)